Roll-Rumble/Stones/video-plan.md

 ## Testing (30-40 sec) - Noam
 - Explain our extensive testing
-- background will be diagrams
+- Background will be diagrams
 - Maybe not necessary?